Visa policy of Niger

 Visitors to Niger must obtain a visa from one of the Nigerien diplomatic missions unless they come from one of the visa exempt countries.

 Visa policy map

 Visa exemption

 Citizens of the following 19 countries or regions can visit Niger without a visa:

 Holders of diplomatic passports issued to nationals of China, Cuba, Italy, Turkey and United Arab Emirates do not require a visa for Niger.

+Holders of diplomatic and service passports of Russia do not require a visa for Niger.